effectfully-ou/haskell-challenges/force-elems/README.md

 # `forceElems`

+This is a challenge to solve with Haskell.
+Read the [readme of the whole project](../README.md) first if you haven't already.

 The following function "entangles" the elements of a list with its spine, so that whenever the outermost constructor gets forced, the head element also gets forced (unless the list is empty, in which case nothing extra happens):

 ```haskell